 An application has been made to the Department for Transport for approximately £350,000 to help fund repairs to the footbridges at the Langley Interchange.
 See more details on the application.

-You can also find information on roadworks in Slough, as well as the option of receiving e-mail alerts, on the national roadworks website.
+You can find information on roadworks in Slough, as well as the option of receiving e-mail alerts, on the national roadworks website.

 The highways team produce a programme of works to footpaths, pavements and roads in the borough.

-Each year we carry out a series of special inspections on all the roads and a proportion of pavements in Slough.
+Each year we carry out a series of conditional survey inspections on all the roads and a proportion of pavements in Slough.
 Based upon these, we draw up a list of roads that need resurfacing in order of technical merit.
 A lot of factors determine the priority of a road on the list and include the state of the road’s surface, whether the road is actually failing structurally, the road classification, proximity of schools, hospitals or other vulnerable users.

 The Crossrail website has details of current and planned work which is being undertaken as part of the Crossrail project, including information about road closures.

 From 4th March 2015, Slough will be operating under The Traffic Management (Slough Borough Council) Permit Scheme Order 2014.
 This will help us to manage street and road works across the road network better.
 The scheme excludes the motorways, for which the Highways Agency is the Highway Authority.
 Find out more about the SBC permit scheme.

 Under the New Roads and Street Works Act 1991, utility companies have to inform the council of any work being carried out.
 We will inspect a percentage of this work.

 If there is a problem with a utility service please contact the utility company direct - their details should be provided at the site of the works.

 If there is a problem with the road surface please complete the report a highways issue form or email email@example.com.